19 Freelance Writing Niches and How To Choose Yours

 15. Video scripts

-Potential earnings: Video script freelancers usually charge between $25 and $33 per hour.
+Potential earnings: Video script freelancers or screenwriters usually charge between $30 and $56 per hour.

 16. White papers

-An example of this niche would be creating a white paper for a cybersecurity firm that details the latest threats and how their solutions can protect businesses.
+Another example would be creating a white paper for a cybersecurity firm that details the latest threats and shows how their solutions can protect businesses.
 The white paper, backed by extensive research and data, can position the firm as an industry thought leader and attract potential clients looking for robust cybersecurity solutions.

-Potential earnings: White paper freelancers usually charge between $2,000 and $10,000 per white paper.
+Potential earnings: White paper freelancers usually charge between $500 and $5,000 per project.

 17. Ghostwriting

-Potential earnings: Ghostwriters can earn anywhere from $20 to $45 per hour.
-Long nonfiction writing projects typically command a higher rate than fiction.
+Potential earnings: Ghostwriters can earn anywhere from $20 to $45 per hour, with higher rates for long-form or specialized projects.

 What is a writing niche?